sphrcl/southernmostresorts.com/wp-content/plugins/events-calendar-pro/readme.txt

 == Upgrade Notice ==

+= 4.4.3 =

+To minimize disruption, please update The Events Calendar to at least version 4.4.3 *before* you update Events Calendar PRO.

 = 3.11 and higher =

 Please see the changelog for the complete list of changes in this release.
 Remember to always make a backup of your database and files before updating!